 The important thing to remember is to have fun with it.
 If you end up in a location that you were not expecting, relish the opportunity and explore a little bit.
 Getting stressed out is not going to help.
 In fact, it’s probably going to make things worse.
 Think of it as wherever you end up, that is the destination.

 Full Steam Ahead!

 I hope this has cleared up some of the misconceptions about Space-A and has cleared the way for some of you that have been apprehensive about trying Space-A for the first time.
 It seems overwhelming, but once you’ve done it a couple of times, it’s not so bad.
 In fact, I believe, you will really enjoy it.

 For more information about Space-A Travel, visit John’s website UJ Space-A Info.

 PCSgrades.com is a review platform for military and veteran families.
 Leave a review of your prior duty station and read the reviews of where you are PCSing to.
 Home is where the military sends us and together we can make a difference!

-John W Jackson Jr. retired from the Air Force in 1993.
-He’s been married to a Filipina for just over 37 years.
+Author: John W Jackson Jr. retired from the Air Force in 1993.
+John and his wife have been married for almost 40 years.
 They have a son and four grandsons.
 They’ve lived in the Philippines for the past seven years but frequently make visits back to Texas.
-He offers sage advice on how to travel using Space A.
+John is an avid NFL fan and his favorite team is the Dallas Cowboys.
+He likes John Wayne, Hank Williams Jr, listening to older country music and a nice steak (medium well)!
+When he is not involved with the Empire Builder series games or playing dominoes, he offers sage advice on how to travel using Space-A.